 Reagents and solutions

 DIDS (Sigma-Aldrich, Mississauga, ON, Canada) was prepared as a 50 mM stock solution dissolved in 100% dimethyl sulfoxide.
 Stock DIDS solution was diluted in control whole-cell bath solution to obtain a final DIDS concentration of 100 µM which was perfused onto mammalian cells for whole-cell experiments.
 All other reagents and solutions were prepared as described (Wang et al., 2020).
-Mefenamic acid (Tocris Bioscience, Oakville, ON, Canada) was used at concentrations of 100 μM and 1 mM.
-To block IKs, the specific IKs inhibitor HMR1556 (Tocris Bioscience, Oakville, ON, Canada) was used at a concentration of 0.3-1 µM.
+Mefenamic acid (Tocris Bioscience, Oakville, ON, Canada) was used to activate IKs at concentrations of 100 μM and 1 mM.

 Molecular biology, cell culture and whole cell patch clamp

 Conductance-voltage (G-V) relationships were obtained from the normalized peak of the initial tail current (G/Gmax) and plotted against the corresponding voltage.
-G-V plots were fitted with a Boltzmann sigmoid equation to obtain the voltage at half-maximal activation (V1/2) and slope (k) values (Tables 1 to 3).
-For each EQ mutant, the change in activation V1/2 (ΔV1/2=V1/2 in the presence of drug-V1/2 control) was also determined (Figures 3E and 7E).
-In some cases, the foot of the G-V curve did not reach 0 (essentially in the presence of drug) and as a result, the V1/2 was read directly from the plots.
+G-V plots were fitted with a Boltzmann sigmoid equation to obtain the voltage at half-maximal activation (V1/2) and slope (k) values (Tables 1, 3 and 5).
+For each EQ mutant, the change in activation V1/2 (ΔV1/2=V1/2 in the presence of drug-V1/2 control) was also determined (Figures 3E and 7D).
+In some cases, the foot of the G-V curve did not reach 0 (essentially in the presence of drug) and as a result, the V1/2 was read directly from the normalized plots at the voltage point where the curve crossed the 0.5 value on the y coordinate.
 Slowing of tail current decay was used as a measure of mefenamic acid and DIDS impact on WT and mutated EQ channel complexes.
 Specifically, the peak to end difference currents were calculated by subtracting the minimum amplitude of the deactivating current from the peak amplitude of the deactivating current.
 The difference current in mefenamic acid or DIDS was normalized to the maximum control (in the absence of drug) difference current and subtracted from 1.0 to obtain the normalized response (Figures 3D and 7C).